Summary

 =BYROW(data,LAMBDA(row,AVERAGE(row))) // average

-While BYROW is designed to accept a custom lambda, it will also accept an abbreviated "eta lambda" syntax for simple operations.
+While BYROW is designed to accept a function defined by LAMBDA, it will also accept a short-form "eta lambda" syntax for simple operations.
 Using the eta lambda syntax, you can pass a function by name only into BYROW like this:

 =BYROW(array,SUM)